romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

               },
             },
           })),
-          // won't delete anything if we pass empty array
+          // won't delete anything if we pass an empty array
           delete: removeTagIds.length ? { tagId: { in: removeTagIds } } : [],
         },
       });